-Birthday girl Katrina Kaif is among the most stunning actresses in Bollywood today.
-Be it her flawless skin or well worked-out body, Katrina Kaif has always been known for her beauty and sexy dance moves.
-The actress plans to celebrate her 35th birthday on the countryside in England with her near ones as very few know that she does not like to have elaborate plans on birthday and prefers to keep it low key.
-Here are some lesser-known facts about the lovely actress!
+Katrina Kaif is among the most stunning actresses in Bollywood today.
+Be it her flawless skin or well worked-out body, Katrina Kaif has always been known for her beauty and her body of work.
+As she celebrates her birthday today, here are some lesser-known facts about the lovely actress!
 (All photos/Katrina Kaif's official Instagram account)

 Katrina Kaif was born in Hong Kong to a Kashmiri father and an English mother.
 Her birth name is actually Katrina Turquotte.
 Her parents divorced when she was very young.

 Katrina went to France when she was 8, and later lived in countries including Switzerland, Poland, Germany and Belgium.
-She took up engineering studies in London, but did not find the subject interesting
+She took up engineering in London, but did not find the subject interesting.

 Katrina began her modelling career in Hawaii at the age of 14.